 • Limited time for free play, moving from room to room or center to center before allowing the child to be actively engaged in play.

-Currently HBSH is a licensed-exempt provider, meaning that it is within the legal framework of offering positions for four children only.
+Currently HBSH is a licensed-exempt provider, meaning that it is within the legal framework of offering positions for four children per day only.

 Please join our waitlist.